 15 Sensational Places For Zip Lining in Ga (+ How to find the perfect canopy tour)

 In addition to zip lines, most of these outposts also offer canopy treetop adventure courses and of course breathtaking views.
-Let us know what you think are the best zip lines in Ga and if we’ve missed any, tell us about them.
+Zip lining is a fun activity with friends or if you are doing team building with a group.
+Let us know what you think are our list of the best zip lines in Ga and if we’ve missed any, tell us about them.

 Historic Banning Mills, Whitesburg

 Banning Mills is for the adrenaline junkie.
-They have the longest and fastest zips, as well as an adventure park, which includes a 600 ft long suspension bridge and elevated obstacles.
+They have the longest and fastest zips with names like Screaming Eagle and Flight of the Falcon, as well as an adventure park, which includes a 600 ft long suspension bridge and elevated obstacles.
 These zip tours are guided.

-Additional Activities: Banning Mills holds the Guinness World Record for tallest free standing climbing wall (14 stories) and The Power Free Fall, a 10 story controlled drop.
+Additional Activities: Banning Mills holds the Guinness World Record for the tallest free-standing climbing wall (14 stories) and The Power Free Fall, a 10 story controlled drop.
 (The first step is truly the worst part.)
 Historic Banning Mills has a complete Inn and Conservation Center with numerous activities.

 Unicoi Aerial Adventure Park, Helen